Meet the people who make Panmure so delicious

 Raheleh’s favourite thing about having a business in Panmure is the people, and she says the community here is very strong.
 She tells me that she and her husband wanted to live near the restaurant, but due to the competitiveness of the housing market, had to buy further afield.

-Meet Sam of Panmure Satay Noodle House (103 Queens Road)
+Panmure Satay Noodle House (103 Queens Road) Sam

 Sam signed the lease for Panmure Satay Noodle House’s building within one day of seeing the space empty.
 It was his first time in Panmure.
 When his friends all asked him why he would make a decision so quickly, he replied that he just had a good feeling about it.
 He liked Panmure, and he wanted to try.